IbHansen/modelflow-manual/papers/Reproducibility README.md

 #### Installing Python

-MiniConda providing only the essential components for running python.
+MiniConda is a minimalist implementation of python.
 A guide for installing **MiniConda under windows** can be found [here](https://www.anaconda.com/docs/getting-started/miniconda/main).

-#### Installing Modelflow and Jupyter Book
+#### Installing Modelflow

-The commands below create a `ModelFlow` environment and install into it the `ModelFlow` package and several supporting packages that are useful when using `ModelFlow` in conjunction with `EViews` or `Jupyter Notebook`.
+The commands below create a `ModelFlow` environment under `miniconda` or `anaconda`  and install into it the `ModelFlow` package and several supporting packages that are needed when using `ModelFlow` in conjunction with `Jupyter Notebook`.

-Also the [Jupyter book library](https://jupyterbook.org/) is installed.
-This allows the replicator to generate the full book.

 The commands should be cut and paste (either one by one, or as a block) into the  Anaconda command prompt environment.

-To open the Anaconda/MiniConda prompt:

-1. In the windows command prompt, type Anaconda (or Miniconda)
-2. If Anaconda/Miniconda have been successfully installed an icon entitled Anaconda(Minoconda) Prompt will be available in windows.
-Click on this.
-3. This will open a python command shell where the commands listed below can be entered.

 ```
 conda create -n ModelFlow -c ibh -c conda-forge ModelFlow_book jupyter-book -y